mesa-erik/project-test/README.md

 4. In code (not in the sql query itself) get only the contacts whose department contains the word Engineering and send only the filtered results to the client.

 ## New Contact Form (app/routes/contacts/new.tsx)
-1. Create a form with inputs for all attribute of the Contact model.
+1. Create a form with inputs for all attributes of the Contact model.
     * All fields are required.
     * Company should be selected from a dropdown list with the options Microsoft, Apple, and Google.
     * Department should be selected from a dropdown list with the options Software Engineering, Hardware Engineering, Sales, and Marketing